 I grew up around horses.
 My grandmother travelled the country to compete, my uncle trained racehorses and my mother was a keen team chaser.
 My competitive inheritance, however, came from my grandfather and another uncle (a world class sailor), and I took to the sea instead of the turf.
 I would go on to compete at national championships in several different classes.

 At 15, I took up photography at the age of 15.
 I had the tremendous privilege of attending a school in the heart of Northern England’s countryside, and when I wasn’t busy photographing a variety of sports, I could usually be found knee-deep in a river, a camera in one hand and a fishing rod in the other.

 Later, at the University of Durham I had the use of my College’s darkroom and was afforded many opportunities to shoot a variety of subjects for the university and local newspapers.
 I also acted as official photographer to a number of the university’s clubs, societies, and sports teams, allowing me the creative freedom to hone my craft, while giving me the experience of working to tight editorial briefs, too.

 In the gap between my university courses, I gravitated back towards the world of sailing, crewing off-shore yachts and photographing the world as I saw it.

-As reliance on top-spec web presence increased, I shifted my professional focus.
-For three years, I worked with a cutting-edge web agency, which worked at the forefront of web analytics and eCommerce.
+For three years, I worked with a cutting-edge web agency, which worked at the forefront of web analytics and e-Commerce.
 Later on, this sideline would become a small web development and hosting agency – still an arm of my business today.

 I gravitated back into the equestrian world almost entirely by happenstance: an introduction from a friend saw me step in to photograph some local equestrian events, and when the results were published, I found myself fielding more and more requests from rural clients.
 It was then that I decided to commit to photography as a career, rather than a sideline.